sadhanaavasarala/learning-library/LabGuide300.md

 ![](images/300/targeted-architecture.png)

-# Provisiona dn Setup a MySQL Cloud Service Instance
+# Provision and Setup a MySQL Cloud Service Instance

 ## Provision your Database